ankschoubey/old-blog/_posts/2021-02-18-ethical-capitalism.md

 It is efficient to adapt ourselves to the world than to do the opposite.
 Money is a form of trust.

 You're going to need money to have the effect of any kind and at any stage.
-Being a capitalist, providing value, and being compensated with cash is the best way to do it.
+Being a capitalist (employee or entrepreneur), providing value, and being compensated with cash is the best way to do it.

 ## Capitalism + Ethics